Nikitha78/assignment2-ravella/README.md

 ----
 # ordered list
 India is my favorite volleyball team
-1.Jimmy George
+1. Jimmy George
-2.Cyril Vellore
+2. Cyril Vellore
-3.Palanisamy
+3. Palanisamy
 # Unordered list
 Other than India below are the better teams in my perspective
 - Arm and Hammer